AYehia0/maze-solver/README.md

 # maze-solver
-Simple python solver for ASCII maze using Best First Search algo
+Simple python solver for ASCII maze using A* (A star) algo